m4dh4t/dai-lab-http-infrastructure/README.md

 We then added a Dockerfile in the `web` directory built on top of the `nginx` image to serve the static files and an `nginx.conf` file to configure the server to listen on port 80 and to serve the static files from the `/usr/share/nginx/html` directory.

-The only thing we had to do was to use the `COPY` instruction in the Dockerfile to copy the static files from the `static` directory to the `/usr/share/nginx/html` directory and the `nginx.conf` file to the `/etc/nginx/nginx.conf` file to configure the server.
+The only thing we had to do add in the Dockerfile is the `COPY` instruction to copy the static files from the `static` directory to the `/usr/share/nginx/html` directory and the `nginx.conf` file to the `/etc/nginx/nginx.conf` file to configure the server.

 To test the image, we used the `docker build` command to build the image and the `docker run` command to run the container.
 We used the `-p` option to expose the port 80 of the container to the port 8080 of the host and verified that the static Web site was accessible from the host.

 Step 2: Docker compose
 ----------------------

+To allow for an easier deployment of the static Web site, we decided to use Docker compose.
+We added a `docker-compose.yml` file in the root directory of the repository to start the static Web site.
+We used the `build` instruction to build the image from the `web` directory and the `ports` instruction to expose the port 80 of the container to the port 8080 of the host.

+To test the Docker compose file, we used the `docker-compose up` command to start the container and verified that the static Web site was accessible from the host.
+We also modified the static web site to verify that the changes were taken into account when rebuilding the image using `docker-compose build`.

 Step 3: HTTP API server
 -----------------------